PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 18:01:57
+Last updated: 2024-04-02 18:02:31
-Random Quote: Time you enjoyed wasting was not wasted. - John Lennon
+Random Quote: If you lose today, win tomorrow.
+In this never-ending spirit of challenge is the heart of a victor. - Daisaku Ikeda